TheDiamondOG/FakeTerminal/README.md

 Replace the "1.0.0" with your addon version
 Keep the `custom_libs` the same

-Now lets do the command function
+Now let's do the command function
 ```python
 def example_command(args):
     print("Example command cool:", args)